habitat-sh/on-prem-builder/docs-chef-io/content/configure/logs.md

     weight = 20
 +++

+This page explains how to configure logging for Chef Habitat Builder.

 ## Supported log levels

-The recognized values for logging are: `error`, `warn`, `info`, `debug`, and `trace`.
+You can set the log level to `error`, `warn`, `info`, `debug`, or `trace`.
-For a more detailed explanation of logging in Chef Habitat, see the [Supervisor Log Configuration Reference](https://www.habitat.sh/docs/reference/#supervisor-log-configuration-reference) and the [Supervisor Log Key](https://www.habitat.sh/docs/reference/#supervisor-log-key) documentation.
+For more details about logging in Chef Habitat, see the [Supervisor log configuration reference](https://www.habitat.sh/docs/reference/#supervisor-log-configuration-reference) and the [Supervisor log key documentation](https://www.habitat.sh/docs/reference/#supervisor-log-key).

-## Basic logging
+## Configure the Habitat Builder log level

-To turn on and examine the services debug logging in your Habitat installation:
+To enable and review debug logging for services in your Habitat installation, follow these steps:

 1. Open the `/hab/user/builder-api/config/user.toml` file.
-1. On the first line, set the value of `log_level`:
+1. Set the value of `log_level` on the first line:

     ```toml
     log_level="<LOG_LEVEL>,tokio_core=error,tokio_reactor=error,zmq=error,hyper=error"
     ```

-    Replace `<LOG_LEVEL>` with the log level, for example `debug` or `error`.
+    Replace `<LOG_LEVEL>` with the desired log level, such as `debug` or `error`.

 1. Save and close the file.
 1. Restart Habitat: